MoatazAbdAlmageed/codingdir/content/2020-11-12-6-aloha-ruby-conf-2012-refactoring-from-good-to-great-by-ben-orenstein-youtube.md

 ---
-title: "(6) Aloha Ruby Conf 2012 Refactoring from Good to Great by Ben Orenstein "
+title: "Aloha Ruby Conf 2012 Refactoring from Good to Great by Ben Orenstein "
 date: "2020-11-12"
 categories:
   - "english"